 In August 2016, the FASB issued Accounting Standard Update No. 2016-15, Statement of Cash Flows (Topic 230): Classification of Certain Cash Receipts and Cash Payments.
 This update clarifies how certain cash receipts and payments should be presented in the statement of cash flows and is effective for interim and annual reporting periods beginning after December 15, 2017, with early adoption permitted.
-The Company does not believe that this guidance will have an impact on the consolidated financial statements and related disclosures.
+Based on the Company's evaluation to date, the adoption of the ASU 2016-01 is not expected to have a material impact on its consolidated financial statements or its disclosures.

 In November 2016, the FASB issued Accounting Standard Update No. 2016-18, Statement of Cash Flows (Topic 230): Restricted Cash.
 This update amends the guidance in ASC 230, including providing additional guidance related to transfers between cash and restricted cash and how entities present, in their statement of cash flows, the cash receipts and cash payments that directly affect the restricted cash accounts.
 This guidance is effective for annual reporting periods beginning after December 15, 2017, and interim periods within those years, with early adoption permitted.
-The Company is currently evaluating the impact of adoption on its consolidated financial statements.
+Based on the Company's evaluation to date, the adoption of the ASU 2016-01 is not expected to have a material impact on its consolidated financial statements or its disclosures.